Lesson 2

 This is for the techie amongst you!

-This is a good way to start getting used to using Linux machines and command lines - you might have to run experiments remotely on the departmental/College Linux machines during your degree!
+This is a good way to start getting used to using Linux machines and command lines - you might have to run experiments remotely on the departmental/university Linux machines during your degree!

-The lab machines in the department are expected to run on Ubuntu 24.04 by September 2024, so ideally your WSL2 installation should use this distribution by default.
+The lab machines in the department run on Ubuntu 26.04, so ideally your WSL installation should use this distribution by default.

 Check installation

-Once you have installed Python, launch a Windows PowerShell console (or Command Prompt).
+Once you have installed Python, launch the Terminal app.
 Type in the following to check that Python has been installed correctly.

 PS C:\Users\username> python -V